Plant-based protein: are we being duped?

 Government bodies have weighed in on the debate, with Food Standards Australia New Zealand (FSANZ), making a submission outlining sections in the Food Standards Code.
 While one section states that certain foods sold with a specified name or representation must satisfy “compositional requirements”, an amendment to the code says these compositional requirements must be satisfied “unless the context makes clear that this is not the intention”.
 So, for a product labelled “meat-free sausage” or “vegetarian sausage”, FSANZ says it’s clear that the product is not a sausage containing meat from an animal.

-The Australian Competition and Consumer Commission (ACCC) has also put in its two cents, making a submission that states it hasn’t received any reports or information to demonstrate that “the labelling of plant-based substitute products is an issue causing consumer detriment”, and that “a court would view the overall impression conveyed by the labelling of these products as unlikely to mislead an ordinary consumer”.
+The Australian Competition and Consumer Commission (ACCC) has also put in its two cents.
+It made a submission that states it hasn’t received any reports or information to demonstrate that “the labelling of plant-based substitute products is an issue causing consumer detriment”.
+Further, that “a court would view the overall impression conveyed by the labelling of these products as unlikely to mislead an ordinary consumer”.

-The ACCC submission also points out that retailers who sell plant-based protein products locate these products in separate sections from traditional protein products, making it even more unlikely that consumers would be misled or confused.
+The ACCC submission also points out that retailers who sell plant-based protein products locate these products in separate sections from traditional protein products.
+This makes it even more unlikely that consumers would be misled or confused.

 However, in a twist that is genuinely confusing, the ACCC submission was signed by ACCC Deputy Chair Mick Keogh.
 In 2018, when Keogh was Executive Director of the Australian Farm Institute, he published a blog post that said: “the use of the term ‘meat’ to describe chemically reconstituted artificial protein is not only misleading but is also an attempt to appropriate the value that consumers attribute to products referred to as meat – and are prepared to pay for – to create a market for these new products.”